 Finally getting the opportunity to play the position for which he was always destined, McQuinn did not disappoint.
 He of course fielded it brilliantly but also contributed a .304 batting average, thirteen home runs and 80 RBIs to a Yankee offense that won the AL Pennant.
 That October, New York beat Brooklyn in a seven-game World Series and McQuinn had his first and only ring.
 But once again, McQuinn’s timing was bad.
 He would turn 38-years-old during the 1948 season and the Yankees cupboard of up-and-coming first baseman was getting fully stocked.
 He was released by New York that October.
 He completed his twelve-year big league career with 1,588 hits, 135 home runs and a .276 batting average.
 He passed away on Christmas Eve, 1978 at the age of 68.

-One of the true bright spots of the first two months of the Yankees 2012 season has been the performance of their bullpen.
-If someone told you a year ago that Mariano Rivera, Joba Chamberlain and David Robertson would all be on the DL at the same time but their absence would have little negative impact on the quality of New York’s relief pitching, you’d call that person crazy.
-But that’s exactly what’s happening, right now.
-Raffie Soriano and Boone Logan are stepping up big time and their getting a huge assist from today’s Pinstripe Birthday Celebrant.
+One of the true bright spots of the Yankees 2012 season was the performance of their bullpen.
+If someone told you at the beginning of that year’s spring training camp that Mariano Rivera, Joba Chamberlain and David Robertson would all be on the DL at the same time but their absence would have little negative impact on the quality of New York’s relief pitching, you’d call that person crazy.
+But that’s exactly what happened.
+Raffie Soriano, Boone Logan, Clay Rapada and Cody Eppley all stepped up big time and got a huge early-season assist from today’s Pinstripe Birthday Celebrant.

-As of today, Cory Wade has appeared in 19 games for New York this season and pitched 21.2 innings.
-He has struck out 25 hitters, walked just three and allowed only five earned runs for an ERA of 2.08.
-He’s no flash in the pan either.
-Last year, this right-handed native of Indianapolis appeared in 40 games for the Yankees, went 6-1 with an ERA of just 2.04.
+Through the middle of June Cory Wade appeared in 27 games for New York that season and pitched 27 innings.
+He has struck out 30 hitters, walked just 5 and allowed only 8e earned runs for an ERA of 2.63.
+He wasn’t really a flash in the pan for New York either.
+In 2011, this right-handed native of Indianapolis appeared in 40 games for the Yankees, went 6-1 with an ERA of just 2.04.